 The minor can be combined with almost any major to give the student a better understanding of the role of business in today’s world, challenges facing the global community, and a variety of real-world skills for business professionals.

 Social Entrepreneurship: Leading Change

-Students will examine the historical and current movement of social entrepreneurship and explore social entrepreneurship in the context of global and local social issues and personal motivational fit.
+Students will examine the historical and current movement of social entrepreneurship and explore social entrepreneurship in the context of global and local social issues.
 Critical entrepreneurial skills will be enhanced, such as creativity, innovation, resilience, risk-taking, transformative communication, and teamwork.

 Global Development Challenges & Opportunities